DamoM73/turtle_vid_tute/L3_script.md

     my_ttl.left(120)
 ```

-What values fdid we change, and what do they represent?
+What values did we change, and what do they represent?

 - 4 - # sides